modern-online/latent_intimacies/cats/readme.md

 to delete files related to other projects.

 6. Setting up a working directory and a [virtual environment](https://docs.python.org/3/library/venv.html).
 A virtual environment is like a contained folder that holds all the modules and items necessary for your code to run.
-The advantage of it is that it keeps original Python folder intact, so in case you mess something up, you can just delete the virtual environment and start again.
+The main advantage is that it keeps original Python folder intact, so if you mess something up, you can just delete the virtual environment and start again.

 ```cd cats ```
 enter cats folder